-In addition, upon recommendation from a Dean or the Faculty Senate, the Provost & Executive Vice Chancellor, in their sole discretion and through consultations with other relevant administrators, may permit individual units or divisions of the University to create more stringent professional standards that pertain directly to the unit or division involved.
-However, individual units or divisions cannot lessen the standards set forth in the Honor Code.
-The applicable unit or division must publish approved professional standards on an official University of Denver website and must provide those standards to (1) the individuals who are subject to those standards; and (2) the Office of Student Rights & Responsibilities to be utilized in the SRR process when appropriate.
+In addition, the Provost & Executive Vice Chancellor, in their sole discretion and through consultations with other relevant administrators, may permit individual academic units or divisions of the University to create more stringent professional standards that pertain directly to the academic unit or division involved.
+However, individual academic units or divisions cannot lessen the standards set forth in the Honor Code.
+The applicable academic unit or division must publish approved professional standards on an official University of Denver website and must provide those standards to (1) the individuals who are subject to those standards; and (2) the Office of Student Rights & Responsibilities for application in the SRR process when appropriate.

-At times, changes to the Honor Code are made necessary outside the annual review due to changes in federal, state, or local statutes or regulations or to address pressing University needs.
+At times, changes to the Honor Code can be made outside the annual review due to changes in federal, state, or local statutes, regulations, or ordinances or to address pressing University needs.
 The Office of Student Rights & Responsibilities will recommend such changes to the Provost & Executive Vice Chancellor and the Vice Chancellor for Student Affairs for final approval.
 These changes will be communicated to the University Community upon approval.